docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-The text layer's paragraph leading type option.
+The Text layer's paragraph leading type option.

-If this attribute has a mixed value on a TextDocument, it will be read as ``undefined``.
+If this attribute has a mixed value, it will be read as ``undefined``.

 .. warning::
+   This value reflects all paragraphs in the Text layer.
-   If you change this value, it will reset all lines in the Text layer to the specified setting.
+   If you change this value, it will set all paragraphs in the Text layer to the specified setting.

 **Type**